[Note from the Author:]

 Location: Seoul International Airport

-A seemingly young woman—yet too mature for her age—emerged through the arrival gate.
-Every step she took radiated power, like the silence before a storm.
+A seemingly young woman- too mature for her age-emerged through the arrival gate.
+Every step she took radiated power, the silence before a storm.
 A flame, quietly stirred, ready to dismantle the city's very structure.

 She walked with command toward a stoic man in a suit standing beside a sleek black limo.
 As she stopped in front of him, he bowed in respect.

-"Miss Song, it's a pleasure to have the opportunity to pick you up," he said politely, formally.
-His voice was cold, but the submissiveness in his tone was unmistakable—submissiveness to the gorgeous yet dangerous woman before him.
+"Miss Song, it's an honor to escort you," he said with a subtle bow.
+His voice was cold, but the submissiveness in his tone was unmistakable-submissiveness to the gorgeous yet dangerous woman before him.

 "I'm back.
 Call an urgent meeting in an hour," she spoke into her phone.
 Her voice was velvety, her tone laced with authority.